hantekin/hantekin/README.md

 ### Hi there.
 I'm Gökhan..👋
 <hr>

-- 🔭 I’m currently on the path of Data Science
+- 🔭 I’m on the path of Data Science
 - 🌱 I’m currently learning everything🤣
-- 💬 I am happy to teach you what I know and eager to learn what you will offer
+- 💬 I am happy to teach you what I know and eager to learn what you will offer...

 ### 👨👩 Social Media: